Why is play important for children?

 - learn about the natural world and the environment

-Unstructured play is when the child decides what they want to play and when.
+Unstructured play is when your child decides what they want to play and when.
+Young children may need your help getting started with play activities.
+But, they are best left to their own decision making once they're organised.

 Some examples of unstructured play include: